visgl/react-google-maps/docs/api-reference/components/api-provider.md

 opt out at any time by setting this prop to an empty string.
 Read more in the [documentation][gmp-solutions-usage].

+#### `disableUsageAttribution`: boolean

+To help Google understand which libraries and samples are helpful to developers, usage attribution IDs are sent with map requests by default.
+Set this prop to `true` to opt out of sending the usage attribution ID for this library.

+Individual maps can still specify custom attribution IDs via the `internalUsageAttributionIds` prop on the `<Map>` component, which will be used even when this option is enabled.

+Read more in the [documentation][gmp-usage-attribution].

 ### Events

 #### `onLoad`: () => void {#onLoad}